SAP/ai-sdk-js/packages/orchestration/README.md

 The orchestration client provides essential features like templating and content filtering, which are often required in business AI scenarios:

 - **Templating** allows composing prompts with placeholders that can be filled during a chat completion request.
-- **Content filtering** lets you restrict the type of content sent to or received from a generative AI model.
+- **Content filtering** lets you restrict the content sent to or received from a generative AI model.

 To interact with generative AI models compatible with the orchestration service, use the orchestration client.
 Find more details about orchestration [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/orchestration-workflow).